harvey25115/git-search-app/README.md

 For the folder structure I decided to organize the project by components, page, hooks and interfaces.

+I have executed E2E testing to for the following functionalities:

+- Search
+- Pagination
+- Throttle

 Tech Used:

 - React
 - Typescript
 - SWR
+- Cypress (E2E testing)

 ## Available Scripts